DIFFUSE IDIOPATHIC SKELETAL HYPEROSTOSIS (DISH)

 What can I do to prevent DISH from worsening or developing complications?

 DISH, or Diffuse Idiopathic Skeletal Hyperostosis, often goes unrecognized and underdiagnosed primarily because many individuals show no symptoms.
-When symptoms do appear, they’re typically very mild and can sometimes mimic a less serious conditions.
-According to Dr. Hostin, an orthopedic surgeon at the Southwest Scoliosis and Spine Institite the asymptomatic nature of DISH complicates diagnosis.
+When symptoms do appear, they’re typically very mild and can sometimes mimic less serious conditions.
+According to Dr. Hostin, an orthopedic surgeon at the Southwest Scoliosis and Spine Institute, the asymptomatic nature of DISH complicates diagnosis.
 Therefore, it isn’t until symptoms progress and become more pronounced that DISH is likely diagnosed.

 Another significant risk is experiencing trips and falls.
 These events are not only common in everyday life but pose a greater threat to those with compromised spinal health.
 Such accidents can lead to severe complications and prolonged recovery times for individuals with DISH.